Submission deadline extended to 31 March 2017

-We will be accepting papers based on work presented at the Fifth Conference (IDRiM2014) of the International Society for Integrated Disaster Risk Management (IDRiM Society) held at Western University in London, Ontario, Canada, from 30 October to 1 November 2014.
+We are accepting papers based on work presented at the 7th Conference (IDRiM2016) of the International Society for Integrated Disaster Risk Management (IDRiM Society) held in Isfahan, Iran, on 1-3 October, 2016.
 To be eligible, papers should be based on research work presented at the conference.
 Paper articles submitted for the Special Issue will be subject to peer‐review and other requirements of the IDRiM Journal (please see About the Journal).

 Journal of I ntegrated D isaster Ri sk M anagement

 Official Journal of IDRiM Society

 Norio Okada, Disaster Prevention Research Institute, Kwansei University, Japan

 Mohsen Ghafory-Ashtiany, International Institute of Earthquake Engineering and Seismology, Iran

 Hirokazu Tatano, Disaster Prevention Research Institute, Kyoto University, Japan

 Reinhard Mechler, International Institute for Applied Systems Analysis, Austria